canhminhdo/canhminhdo.github.io/_pages/cv.md

 # Curriculum Vitae
 ### Education
 - **10/2022 - present**: Postdoctoral researcher at JAIST in Japan.
-- **10/2019 - 9/2022**: I received **Ph.D.** degree in information technology at JAIST in Japan.
+- **10/2019 - 9/2022**: I received **Ph.D.** degree in information science at JAIST in Japan.
-- **10/2018 - 09/2019**: I received **M.Sc.** degree in information technology at JAIST in Japan from the 1+1 program between VNU University of Engineering and Technology and Japan Advanced Institute of Science and Technology (JAIST).
+- **10/2018 - 09/2019**: I received **M.Sc.** degree in information science at JAIST in Japan from the 1+1 program between VNU University of Engineering and Technology and Japan Advanced Institute of Science and Technology (JAIST).

 - **10/2017 - 09/2018**: I joined the master program in computer science at VNU University of Engineering and Technology in Vietnam.
 - **06/2011 - 12/2012**: I received Diploma in Information System Management (**DISM**) at Aptech Computer Education in Vietnam.